ZoYujin/bkms2_2023spring/01_bigqueryml/Assignment.md

     2. Create Model
     3. Evaluate Model
     4. Prediction
 4. (1 pts) How much query quota did you use?
+Please attach the screen shot.